 Homosexuality is / ought to be morally wrong (moral property) because it is not normal (natural property).

 Homosexuality is not normal (natural property); therefore, it is / ought to be morally wrong (moral property).

 Explanation: If we break this down, we can say the claim is that homosexuality (X) is not normal (X is not).
 We are arguing that homosexuality is morally wrong (X ought not to be) because it is not normal (X is not).
 The claim that homosexuality is not normal is based on defining normality as “commonly occurring.”
 We can see the flaw in this argumentation through a simple analogy: lying, cheating, and stealing are normal (in that most people do it at some time in their lives), but this doesn’t make those actions morally good.

 Nature gives people diseases and sickness; therefore, it is morally wrong to interfere with nature and treat sick people with medicine.

-Explanation: We go against nature all the time.
+We go against nature (or what is) all the time.
 We cannot sometimes use nature as a moral baseline and at other times condemn her for her careless attitude and indifference toward the human race.

-Exception: At times, our morality will be in line with nature -- but if we are justifying a moral action, we need to use something besides nature.
+Exception: At times, our morality will be in line with what is—but if we are justifying a moral action, we need to use something besides simply what is.